Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/audiovisualizer/albumcover.md

 ## Creating a Placeholder

-Users of your wallpapers will always be playing media content at all times, making it important to ensure that the space in which the album cover is placed has some sort of placeholder while no audio playback is active.
+Users of your wallpapers will not always be playing media content at all times, making it important to ensure that the space in which the album cover is placed has some sort of placeholder while no audio playback is active.

 If no audio is playing and you simply want a solid color (or to hide the album cover entirely), you should use a **Solid Placeholder** layer, as it offers the best performance for this use-case.
-To add a **Solid Placeholder** layer, clicking on **Add Asset** on the left-hand side, followed by selecting the **Solid Placeholder** type from the list towards the bottom.
+To add a **Solid Placeholder** layer, click on **Add Asset** on the left-hand side, followed by selecting the **Solid Placeholder** type from the list towards the bottom.
 Select a preferred size and default color for the album cover layer.

 If you want to show a placeholder image instead, you can simply import it into the editor and proceed without having to use the **Solid Placeholder** layer.
 In our example, we will showcase this feature using a 256x256px placeholder image that we have prepared.
 It is mainly important that your image is square and ideally has the exact resolution that you later want to use for your album covers.